winchy82dev/CodeMghrib/project0/README.md

 ![Screenshot](OriginalPage.png)

 ### Update (no more stacking buttons)
-After looking on the code, I just keep the two buttons on a single column in the middle of the row, I deleted the two others; the result was great: no more stacking.
+After looking on the code, I just kept the two buttons on a single column in the middle of the row, I deleted the two others; the result was great: no more stacking.